 For instance, you can go online, compose, or read emails with Gmail Offline.
 With Google Drive, you can also work on documents offline.
 These offline apps automatically will save your work and sync back to the online services the moment your Chromebook reconnects.
 Additionally, you are free to download and play any Android games offline, if you like.

 2. How Does Chrome OS Compare to Windows 10?

-This is both a pro and a con.
-With Chrome OS, you don’t have to worry about a bunch of Windows junk programs clogging up your storage space.
-Chrome OS is also speedier than Windows and macOS for this exact reason — Chrome OS isn’t weighed down by dozens of processes running in the background.
-On the flip side, you simply can’t run all your legacy Windows or macOS programs on a Chromebook.
+With Chrome OS, you don’t have to worry about Windows junk programs that may clog up your storage space.
+Chrome OS also performs faster than Windows without being affected even with dozens of processes running in the background.
+Similarly, you can’t run all your legacy Windows on a Chromebook.

 3. What are the limitations of Chromebooks?

 Even though Chromebooks are noted as among the best computers, they also have their own limitations.